 You’ve decided that you want or need a new mattress.
 Terrific!
 There is nothing in the world more exhilarating or healthier than a rejuvenating, productive night’s sleep.
-We will guide you through the process of selecting and purchasing the best mattress for YOU!
+Using our mattress shopping guide we will guide you through the process of selecting and purchasing the best mattress for YOU!

 - Do your homework.